JL1709/get_next_line/README.md

 ./a.out
 ```

-demo.c and .txt-file (dracula.txt) included in repo for test cases):
+demo.c and demo.txt provided for testing.